deepwritescode/hello-api/README.md

 then run `npm start` to start the server

 # Sequelize
 This framework makes it really easy for you to write queries and get data directly from the database... yea so no more SQL queries... you can check out the docs [here](http://docs.sequelizejs.com/en/latest/docs/getting-started/#your-first-query)

+# Authentication
+The endpoints are authenticated using JWT tokens, when you make a post to the login route, you'll get back a Token.
+Add that token to the Authorization header of the request and passport will handle the rest.

 ## Adding stuff??
 Out of the box, this code will let you login, signup, and that's all, but you can add more features later